lich-uct/molpher-lib/README.md

 # Molpher-lib: Introduction

 This C++/Python library is a [chemical space](https://en.wikipedia.org/wiki/Chemical_space) exploration software.
 It is based on the [Molpher](https://github.com/siret/molpher) program which introduced a chemical space exploration method called [molecular morphing](http://www.ncbi.nlm.nih.gov/pubmed/24655571).
 The original Molpher method uses stochastic optimization to traverse chemical space between two existing molecules.
 The main promise of this algorithm is that a virtual library enriched in compounds with improved biological activity could be generated in this way.
+The library is based on the popular [RDKit](http://www.rdkit.org/) cheminformatics framework, which makes work with the generated structures very easy.

 The purpose of Molpher-lib is to bring molecular morphing closer to the cheminformatics community, but also offer new features that go beyond the capabilities of the original Molpher program.
 Molpher-lib makes it possible to roam the chemical universe freely and with little constraints on the inputs.
 For example, we could just use a carbon atom as a starting point and have Molpher-lib autonomously evolve it into a complete molecular structure.
 To ensure that the generated molecules have required properties, Molpher-lib also helps with implementation of custom rules and constraints.
 If you want to know more about Molpher-lib and its usage, make sure to check out some [examples on the website](https://lich-uct.github.io/molpher-lib/examples.html).
 We also have some [Jupyter notebooks](https://github.com/lich-uct/molpher-lib/tree/master/doc/notebooks) with examples that you can explore.